 Move the person to a cooler place after calling 911.
 You can also help lower the person’s temperature with cool cloths or a cool bath.
 It is not recommended that the person be given anything to drink.

 “Heat exhaustion is also common during a heat wave.
-Symptoms include heavy sweating, fast but weak pulse, nausea or vomiting, dizziness, headache and passing out,” added Dr. Bhooma.
-If you or others experience these symptoms, it is recommended to move to a cool place, sip water, loosen your clothes and put cool, wet cloths on your body to cool down.
+Symptoms include heavy sweating, fast but weak pulse, nausea or vomiting, dizziness, headache and passing out,” added Dr. Thothathri.
+If you or others experience these symptoms, it is recommended to move to a cool place, sip water, loosen your clothes and put cool, wet clothes on your body to cool down.
 Seek medical help right away if you or someone else is vomiting, symptoms get worse or the symptoms last longer than one hour.

 It is important to stress that heat-related illnesses are preventable if people stay cool and stay hydrated.
 Other safety tips include: